toita86/website-template/README.md

 ## Description

 This website serves as a personal space on the web for Name Surname.
 It includes sections such as Home, About, Projects, and Contact.
-It's thiked to be as easy and light as possible to grant the use on every device.
+It's thinked to be as easy and light as possible to grant the use on every device.
 It's supposed to be as simple and minimalist as possible.

 ## License